gateio/gateapi-python/docs/MarginApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.MarginApi(api_client)
-currency = 'BTC' # str | Retrieved specified currency related data ids = '123,234,345' # str | Lending loan ID list separated by `,`.
-Maximum of 20 IDs are allowed in one request
+currency = 'BTC' # str | Retrieve data of the specified currency ids = '123,234,345' # str | A comma-separated (,) list of IDs of the loans lent.
+Maximum of 20 IDs are allowed in a request

 try:
     # Merge multiple lending loans